camilosm/dota2predictor/README.md

 Project to artificial inteligence course, testing some classifiers.
 Using the 2015 data dump by @odota (YASP when they did it.)
 To use it, download the [data dump](https://academictorrents.com/details/384a08fd7918cd59b23fb0c3cf3cf1aea3ea4d42) and put it in the data folder decompressed.
+A demonstration, as well as instructions to use, can be found on the [Jupyter notebook](dota2predictor.ipynb).